Vaccine misinformation

 Misinformation related to immunization and the use of vaccines circulates in mass media and social media despite the fact that there is no serious hesitancy or debate within mainstream medical and scientific circles about the benefits of vaccination.
 Unsubstantiated safety concerns related to vaccines are often presented on the Internet as being scientific information.
-A large proportion of internet sources on the topic are mostly inaccurate which can lead people searching for information to form misconceptions relating to vaccines.
+A large proportion of internet sources on the topic are inaccurate which can lead people searching for information to form misconceptions relating to vaccines.

 Although opposition to vaccination has existed for centuries, the internet and social media have recently facilitated the spread of vaccine-related misinformation.

 Intentional spreading of false information and conspiracy theories have been propagated by the general public and celebrities.
 Active disinformation campaigns by foreign actors are related to increases in negative discussions online and decreases in vaccination use over time.

 Misinformation related to vaccination leads to vaccine hesitancy which fuels disease outbreaks.
 As of 2019, prior to the COVID-19 pandemic, vaccine hesitancy was considered one of the top 10 threats to global health by the World Health Organization.